vLLM Guide: Supercharge LLM Inference for Fast and Scalable APIs

 ]

-# 3. Initialize the vLLM engine (use a model suitable for your hardware)
+# 3. Initialize vLLM engine (choose a model your GPU can handle)

 llm = LLM(model="mistralai/Mistral-7B-Instruct-v0.1")